mounseff/mounseff/README.md

 ### 🚀 Featured Projects

-*   📦 **Makank (مكانك):** A complete multi-vendor delivery ecosystem featuring separate applications for Customers, Vendors, and Drivers, architected cleanly with Flutter and BLoC.
+*   📦 **Makank (مكانك):** A complete **Multi-Vendor Delivery Ecosystem** featuring separate applications for Customers, Vendors, and Drivers, architected cleanly with Flutter.
-*   ✂️ **Salonk (صالونك):** A seamless salon reservation and appointment scheduling application powered by Flutter and Supabase.
-*   🛍️ **Hawa Secret (7awasecret) & Divinéra:** Dynamic e-commerce web platforms built with React, Vite, and integrated with robust REST APIs.
-*   📸 **Social Media Clone:** A full-stack application mimicking core Instagram functionalities, utilizing Flutter, Firebase, and Supabase for real-time engagement and image storage.
+*   ✂️ **Glowy (Salon Booking Ecosystem):** A comprehensive system featuring dedicated applications for Customers and Salon Owners/Admins to manage reservations and services seamlessly.
+Built with Flutter.
+*   🌍 **Yalla Sina:** A **Smart Tourism & Travel Booking Ecosystem** designed to streamline travel experiences, featuring a comprehensive architecture and management dashboard.
+Built with Flutter.
+*   🛍️ **7awa Secret:** A dynamic e-commerce platform delivered via Flutter (WebView) for a seamless cross-platform shopping experience.
+*   📱 **More (Your Tech Hub):** A tech-focused hub application built utilizing Flutter (WebView).

 ---